Sortition Law: The first lottery

-The outbreak of the First World War (1914–1918), with the immense material mobilization and destruction suffered by the belligerents, impressed Brazilian observers and motivated the discussion on national defense, including a new impetus to the effort to implement the Sortition Law.
+The outbreak of the First World War (1914–1918), with the immense material mobilization and destruction suffered by the belligerent countries, impressed Brazilian observers and motivated the discussion on national defense, including a new impetus to the effort to implement the Sortition Law.
 In the era of total war, in which entire populations were mobilized, the Brazilian model was obsolete.